Nancy Baker Cahill: Extended reality (XR) projects

+Mushroom Cloud

-Baker Cahill exhibited the AR work Mushroom Cloud in site-responsive iterations at Art Basel Miami (2021), the Santa Monica Pier, and the immersive competition of the Tribeca Film Festival (both 2022).
-In its first two versions, a fiery, cataclysmic mushroom cloud swells and explodes over the ocean before transforming into a crackling web of lacy, lilac arterial threads—more hopeful forms of interconnectedness suggesting digital webs and mycelia (fungal networks that break down organic matter and redirect nutrients back into ecosystems).
+Baker Cahill exhibited Mushroom Cloud in site-responsive AR iterations at Art Basel Miami (2021), the Santa Monica Pier and the Tribeca Film Festival (both 2022).
+In its first two versions, a fiery, cataclysmic mushroom cloud swells and explodes over the ocean before transforming into a crackling web of lacy, lilac arterial threads—more hopeful, interconnected forms that suggested digital webs and mycelial (fungal) networks.
+Stone Speaks (2022–23) similarly evoked both ecological disaster and its healing, depicting a kind of Big Bang in reverse forming into a sphere and then a verdant Earth-like planet which undergoes deterioration and then regeneration.

+Liberty Bell

-On July 4, 2020, Baker Cahill presented Liberty Bell, a public AR installation commissioned by Art Production Fund.
-It consisted of six site-specific animated artworks set in culturally significant locations across the Eastern United States: the site of the Boston Tea Party revolt; the Washington Monument; the "Rocky Steps" in Philadelphia; the Fort Tilden Army installation in Rockaway, Queens; Fort Sumter in Charleston; and the Edmund Pettus Bridge in Selma, site of the 1965 "Bloody Sunday" attack.
-The one-and-a-half-minute animation depicted a floating, shape-shifting coil of red, white, and blue brushstrokes roughly approximating a swaying, abstracted Liberty Bell—accompanied by a raucous soundtrack—which built toward arrhythmic dissolution but retained cohesion.
+On July 4, 2020, Baker Cahill presented Liberty Bell, six public site-specific animated artworks commissioned by Art Production Fund that appeared in culturally significant sites across the Eastern United States: the Boston Tea Party harbor; the Washington Monument; the "Rocky Steps" in Philadelphia; the Fort Tilden Army installation; Fort Sumter; and the Edmund Pettus Bridge in Selma, Alabama.
+The animation depicted a floating, shape-shifting coil of red, white and blue brushstrokes roughly approximating a swaying, abstracted Liberty Bell—accompanied by a raucous soundtrack—which built toward arrhythmic dissolution but retained cohesion.
 Artillery wrote that the "writhing, seething mess of threads" and tolling bell "embodies the turbulent political discourse of an election year and the fraying state of American democracy."
-Smithsonian Magazine described the work as a timely reflection on liberty, freedom and injustice, writing, "Liberty Bell debuts at a unique point in American history, when communities are reckoning with the racist legacies of historical monuments across the country and, in many cases, taking them down."
+Smithsonian Magazine described the work as a timely reflection on liberty, freedom and injustice, "when communities are reckoning with the racist legacies of historical monuments across the country and, in many cases, taking them down."

+State Property and Cento

+In 2023, Baker Cahill projected State Property above the U.S. Supreme Court and selected statehouses, a visceral image of a neon-red, fracturing uterus designed to address and map out the sites of the most extreme legislation restricting abortion and reproductive rights throughout the nation.

+Later in the year, she presented the AR work Cento at the Whitney Museum, a fictitious hybrid creature.
+Participants could use an app to collectively transform it by adding feathers that enabled new adaptive skills.
+The work positioned different species—human, cephalopod, microbiome, avian, mycelial, marine and machine—as one interconnected body, pointing to the necessity of collaboration and interdependence in the face of climate crisis.
+Surface magazine described it as seeming "to spring from the intersection of steampunk and ancient mythology."